Half the people reading this will show it to someone else.

 We can’t remove all external stress.
 Meditation is the best way to decrease our reactivity to stress we can’t control.
 It teaches us to ignore triggers.
 It reduces our breathing, slows our heart, and decreases our blood pressure: all signs of PSNS activation.
 Meditations reduce lactic acid in our muscles, promoting recovery.

 Regular massage has been shown to restore balance between SNS and PSNS.
 Massage makes us stronger, calmer, and more able to fight infection.
 By activating the PSNS, massage promotes recovery.
 It retrains the body to move more readily into PSNS even when we’re stressed.

 Breathing straddles the peripheral nervous system and the autonomic system.
 It happens automatically but we can also control it.
-We can hold our breathe for example, but we cannot stop our heart.
+We can hold our breath for example, but we cannot stop our heart.
 Slowed breathing is a hallmark of PSNS.
 But it’s not just a symptom, it’s a signal.
-Slowing your breathing intentionally tells your SNS than things are okay.
+Slowing your breathing intentionally tells your SNS that things are okay.
 This activates the PSNS.

 Daily breathing exercises will strengthen your lungs, improve your immune system, and decrease your resting heart rate.
 Here’s a simple way to activate your PSNS.
 Inhale for a count of 2.
 Hold that breathe for a count of 5.
 Exhale for a count of 7.
 Repeat.